michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0066.md

 - n: someone who mimics (especially an actor or actress)
 - adj: constituting an imitation
 ### Family
-mimic: mimicing, mimicked, mimicker, mimicking, mimicry, mimics+;mime: mimed, mimer, mimes, mimic, miming;mimicker: mimickers;mimicry: mimicries
+- mimic: mimicing, mimicked, mimicker, mimicking, mimicry, mimics+
+- mime: mimed, mimer, mimes, mimic, miming
+- mimicker: mimickers
+- mimicry: mimicries
 ### Examples
 - To bolster that idea, he adds, “some creationists also try to mimic the appearance of hypotheses, research, and so forth.”
 - Project ECHO’s long-distance training for physicians, their assistants and nurse practitioners mimics the mentoring that interns and residents receive at elite urban hospitals.